IamSpotted/ScoutAI/README.md

 ## Features

-- **Database Management**: Manage your databases with a simple interface that gives you flexibity.
+- **Database Management**: Create, update, and manage databases with ease.
-- **Chatbot Interface**: Chatbot interface allows you to choose which database the Chatbot will interact with.
+- **Chatbot Interface**: Interact with the chatbot to query the databases and get insights.
 - **Customizable**: Adjust chunk size, overlap, and other settings to fit your needs.

 ## Installation